Rules & Regulations

 The Allentown Symphony Association and the Schadt String Competition retain all broadcast performance rights to performances recorded during the competition.
 Finals competitions are always recorded for archival purposes.

-Members and Friends of the Allentown Symphony Association host two special dinners for all of the semifinalists: one on the Friday of the competition and one on Saturday.
-We require that all contestants attend the dinners, if they are able.
+Members and Friends of the Allentown Symphony Association may host special dinners or events for semifinalists.
+We require that all contestants attend the dinners if they are able.